 Through its PDMs, AMF collects data at several points in time after a distribution to understand what proportion of distributed LLINs reach their intended recipients, are used by those recipients, and remain effective while they are in use.
 We rely on results from past distributions to understand the impact we should expect future distributions to have.
 Our interpretation of these results is informed by their comprehensiveness and the methodology used to collect them.
 Overall, we believe that these results provide meaningful evidence that a reasonably high proportion of LLINs reach and are used by their intended recipients.

-See this spreadsheet for an overview of which PDMs have been completed.
-In short, we have seen results from all large-scale distributions that occurred from 2012-2018 and from one distribution that occurred in 2019,34 though some PDM rounds have been delayed or skipped.
-We are thus reasonably confident that we have seen a thorough picture of the impact of AMF's work; we incorporate this assessment into our cost-effectiveness model.35
+See this spreadsheet for an overview of which PDMs have been completed since 2017.
+In short, we have seen results from 19 of the 22 large-scale distributions that occurred from 2017-202128 though some PDM rounds have been delayed by a few months.29 We are thus reasonably confident that we have seen a thorough picture of the impact of AMF's work; we incorporate this assessment into our cost-effectiveness model.30

 AMF's PDMs survey households in the areas targeted by a distribution to assess the presence, usage, and condition of LLINs in those households.
 Typically, PDMs survey a 1.5% sample of households and occur every 9 months for a period of 27 months.
-As noted above, we have focused on understanding the methodology used in the PDMs of AMF's most recent distributions in Guinea (distribution in 2019), Ghana (2018), Malawi (2018), Togo (2017), Uganda (2017), and Zambia (2017).
-Full details of those PDMs are in this spreadsheet.
+We have focused on understanding the methodology used in the PDMs of AMF's recent distributions in DRC (Équateur province, 2019), Guinea (2019), Ghana (2018), Malawi (2018), Togo (2017), Uganda (2017), and Zambia (2017).
+Full details of those PDMs are in the "Methods" sheets of this spreadsheet.

 Below, we summarize AMF's general PDM methodology and discuss methodological strengths and weaknesses.
 Overall, we believe that AMF's PDMs are designed to measure the key indicators of the success of a distribution, and the fact that respondents are selected randomly and LLINs can be directly observed increases the credibility of the results.
 However, our confidence in the accuracy of these results is reduced by moderate to high sample attrition in several cases, the potential for respondent bias on self-reported measures, and only moderate correspondence in results found by AMF's auditing procedure.

-Another concern is that sample attrition (households randomly selected to be interviewed not being interviewed) may bias results upward, as households that cannot be interviewed during PDMs may also have been less likely to be reached by the distribution; see footnote for AMF's response to this concern.40 In PDMs in Malawi and Zambia, ~60-65% of households selected to be interviewed were interviewed; we believe these figures suggest a high risk of bias in results from those countries.
-In Guinea, Togo, and Uganda, these figures are ~75-85% of households selected to be interviewed, which we believe suggest a moderate risk of bias.41
+Another concern is that sample attrition (i.e. households randomly selected to be interviewed not being interviewed) may bias results upward, as households that cannot be interviewed during PDMs may also have been less likely to be reached by the distribution; see footnote for AMF's response to this concern.40 In PDMs in Malawi and Zambia, ~60-65% of households selected to be interviewed were interviewed, and in the Équateur province of DRC, 67% were interviewed; we believe these figures suggest a high risk of bias in results from those countries.41 In Guinea, Togo, and Uganda, these figures are ~75-85% of households selected to be interviewed, which we believe suggest a moderate risk of bias.42

 We believe that some of the responses collected through this survey are at relatively low risk of bias.
-The presence and condition of LLINs found hanging and reported as taken down during the day but hung at night are objective measures that data collectors can directly assess.43 However, self-reported responses are at greater risk of bias.
-Responses about LLIN hang-up and usage in the previous night may be at risk of social desirability bias that leads respondents to overreport usage, though validation of these responses is possible through comparison with objective measures.44 Responses about the number of LLINs received by the household report on an event that occurred at least 9 months prior and thus may be at risk of recall bias.
+The presence and condition of LLINs (both those found hanging and reported as taken down during the day but hung at night) are objective measures that data collectors can directly assess.44 However, self-reported responses are at greater risk of bias.
+Responses about LLIN hang-up and usage during the previous night may be at risk of social desirability bias that leads respondents to overreport usage, though validation of these responses is possible through comparison with objective measures.45 Responses about the number of LLINs received by the household report on an event that occurred at least 9 months prior and thus may be at risk of recall bias.
 AMF has shared results from some PDMs that replace self-reported responses with data on the number of nets that households were registered to receive; we have not reviewed these results in depth.
-Results using registered LLINs show slightly lower (2-7% across PDMs) proportions of LLINs found present and hanging in households compared with results using self-reported LLINs.45 The direction of these differences is consistent with our expectation that more LLINs are registered than are actually received by households, as net need at times outstrips the number of nets procured, leading to rationing in the distribution.46 The magnitude of this difference suggests that recall bias is not a major concern.
+Results using registered LLINs show slightly lower (2-8% across PDMs) proportions of LLINs found present and hanging in households compared with results using self-reported LLINs.46 The direction of these differences is consistent with our expectation that more LLINs are registered than are actually received by households, as net need at times outstrips the number of nets procured, leading to rationing in the distribution.47 The magnitude of this difference suggests that recall bias is not a major concern.

 AMF selects 5% of surveyed households to be re-surveyed within one to seven days by a different data collector or supervisor who is blinded to the original results.
 Because data collectors are aware that their work will be audited, this procedure may encourage accurate data collection.
 It also provides a check on the accuracy of results.
 The first step in analyzing this data is to pair re-survey records with records from the original data collection using household identification numbers.
-Overall, AMF has paired around 85% re-survey records with original records in all PDMs.49 AMF told us that records may not be paired for several reasons, most notably because households that were unavailable for original data collection may still be re-surveyed if their availability changes;50 we find this explanation reasonable.
+Overall, AMF has paired around 85% of re-survey records with original records across all PDMs.50 AMF told us that records may not be paired for several reasons — most notably, because households that were unavailable for the original data collection may still be re-surveyed if their availability changes;51 we find this explanation reasonable.

 The next step in analyzing this data is to check for correspondence between re-survey records and original records along several data points.
 We are particularly interested in correspondence levels for the number of LLINs that are present and hanging, which includes both LLINs found hanging by data collectors and LLINs that households report as being taken down during the day but hung at night.
 Across PDMs, exact correspondence on this number has ranged from 44%-85%.
-Correspondence within +/- 1 (meaning re-survey records find the exact same number of nets hanging, one higher, or one fewer) has ranged from 78%-92%.51 These correspondence rates are lower than we would have expected, given the seeming objectivity of this measure; they suggest that different data collectors may be assessing this measure differently, that households may be reporting differently on different days, or that these figures reflect a true change in net usage in a matter of days.
-Regardless of the explanation, these correspondence rates decrease our confidence in the accuracy of original results.
+Correspondence within +/- 1 (meaning re-survey records find either the exact same number of nets hanging, one more, or one fewer) has ranged from 78%-92%.52 These correspondence rates are lower than we would have expected, given the seeming objectivity of this measure; they suggest that different data collectors may be assessing this measure differently, that households may be reporting differently on different days, or that these figures reflect a true change in net usage in a matter of days.
+Regardless of the explanation, these correspondence rates decrease our confidence in the accuracy of the original results.
+AMF notes that it considers these results acceptable according to its criteria.53

-- Data capture: Data collection has been conducted on paper in Uganda and Zambia and conducted electronically in Guinea, Ghana, Malawi, and Togo.
-We do not know what proportion of data is eventually entered or uploaded into AMF's database, and it seems possible that some data may be lost or discarded;52 because we have data on the proportion of selected households that were actually interviewed, we do not see this as a significant additional concern.53 6% of paper-based data is re-entered by a different data entry clerk to check accuracy: the comparison of second entries with original entries has found rates of matching data above 95% in both Uganda and Zambia.
+- Data capture: Data collection has been conducted on paper for PDMs for the Uganda (2017) and Zambia (2017) campaigns and conducted electronically for the other PDMs reviewed here.54 We do not know what proportion of data is eventually entered or uploaded into AMF's database, and it seems possible that some data may be lost or discarded;55 because we have data on the proportion of selected households that were actually interviewed, we do not see this as a significant additional concern.56 5-6% of paper-based data is re-entered by a different data entry clerk to check accuracy: the comparison of second entries with original entries has found rates of matching data above 95% in both Uganda and Zambia.57

 In the following two sections, we summarize results from the PDMs we have reviewed.
+Note that these sections include results from PDMs whose methodology we have summarized here, along with results from DRC (2020 and 2021), Papua New Guinea (2017, 2018, and 2019), Togo (2020), and Uganda (2020).
 Overall, we believe that these results provide meaningful evidence that a reasonably high proportion of LLINs reach and are used by their intended recipients.
-We incorporate our assessment of the quality of AMF's monitoring methodology into our cost-effectiveness model54 and into our qualitative assessment of AMF's organizational strength.
+We incorporate our assessment of the quality of AMF's monitoring methodology into our cost-effectiveness model58 and into our qualitative assessment of AMF's organizational strength.

 What proportion of targeted recipients use LLINs over time?